Boston Wrongful Death LawyerClick for Free case evaluation

 When you have a wrongful death attorney from the Cashman Law Firm on your side, you gain a powerful advocate.
 Your lawyer will leverage the full power of his skills, knowledge, and experience to craft a compelling case in your family’s favor.

-Insurance companies have profits as their bottom line and may use a variety of tricks to try to deny or undervalue a wrongful death claim.
+Insurance companies have profits as their bottom line and may use various tricks to deny or undervalue a wrongful death claim.
 These include:

 - Taking advantage of the chaotic aftermath of a loved one’s death to offer a quick, undervalued settlement

-- Blaming the victim by stating that they were in some way at-fault in the wrongful death and using Massachusett’s shared-fault rule to minimize payout
+- Blaming the victim by stating that they were in some way at fault in the wrongful death and using the Massachusetts shared-fault rule to minimize payout

 - Calling grieving family members to “check in” as though they care about them and then using their words out of context against them

 - Discouraging surviving family members from contacting a lawyer